byapparov/byapparov.github.io/_posts/2019-12-07-atdd-data-pipeline-design.md

 # Introduction

-In this post I want to explore a data engineering framework that would allow to achieve following goals:
+In this post I want to explore a data engineering framework that would allow to achieve the following goals:
 - Acceptance Test Driven Development (ATDD)
 - Isolated code changes
 - Shared documentation